MaJerle/stm32-usart-uart-dma-rx-tx/README.md

  * - Only interrupts (DMA HT, DMA TC, UART IDLE) with same preemption priority level
  * - Only thread context (outside interrupts)
  *
- * If called from both context-es, exclusive access protection must be implemented
+ * If called from both contexts, exclusive access protection must be implemented
  * This mode is not advised as it usually means architecture design problems *
  * When IDLE interrupt is not present, application must rely only on thread context,